Hello hello!

 It’s been a while since I’ve been in your inbox.
-I’ve been posting letters online but I’ve not been sending them out, in case you were wondering why you haven't received anything recently.
-I’ve been thinking about experimenting with a different way of sending you emails: as digests made up of individually published letters, recently published work elsewhere, writing from my archive, other people’s work, and things that have nothing to do with work (though I’ll still dispatch some letters individually sometimes).
-Hopefully, you’ll find it all a delightfully mixed bag.
-Let me know what you think.
+I’ve been posting letters online but I’ve not been sending them out, in case you were wondering why you haven’t received anything recently.
+For some reason I’ll need to grapple with soon, I’ve felt unable to hit “send” to your inboxes.
+It may be temporary, but I thought it best to experiment with a different way of sending you emails for now: as digests made up of individually published letters, recently published work elsewhere, writing from my archive, other people’s work, things that have nothing to do with work, and flickers of wherever I am.
+Hopefully, you’ll find them a mixed delight…

 For the latest issue of Mekong Review, I wrote an essay about all the river journeys I’ve taken.
 An excerpt: